 - God always answers my prayers.

-- Most of all, God wants my eternal salvation and exaltation.
+- Above all else, God wants my eternal salvation and exaltation.

 After carefully identifying and adopting true thinking, I am vigilant about keeping those true beliefs firm in my mind.
 Many scriptures of The Church of Jesus Christ emphasize this idea, teaching to keep a firm mind (Jacob 3:2, Alma 57:27), watch your thoughts (Mosiah 4:30), and be believing and doubt not (Mormon 9:27, Alma 56:47-48).